phil-mansfield/symphony/docs/source/symlib_documentation.rst

    The user supplies a list of variable names and a single, 1D array is returned for each variable.
 Each element of each array is a halo at a specific snapshot, and these arrays are ordered in a way that encodes which halos evolve and merge into which other halos.
 To decode this structure, you will need to use the results of :func:`symlib.read_branches`, which breaks the tree into smaller structures, or "branches."

    The full strucutre of this merger tree is too large of a topic to be covered here.
-A writeup can be found on the :doc:`Intro to Merger Trees <intro_to_merger_trees>` page.
+A writeup can be found on the :doc:`Intro to Merger Trees <working_with_trees>` page.

    :param str sim_dir: The directory of the target host halo.
    :param str list var_names: The names of variables.